 Buffer’s story is simple.
 Even though the description of the company’s origin takes up a few thousand words, it is conceptually straightforward:

 That’s it.
-If we try to pack more undulation into the story, we tend to lose the momentum that is integral to its success.
+If we try to cram more into the story, we lose the momentum that is integral to its success.

 Simple stories are better.
 Science says so, and experience affirms it.
 While we may love the complexity of a Harry Potter plot, we can’t import that same complex model into the brand story.
 We need simplicity.